dasickis/blog/_posts/2014-07-07-Setup-a-Raspberry-Pi.markdown

  * options 8192cu rtw_power_mgnt=0 rtw_enusbss=1 rtw_ips_mode=1
 * Some other guides state to set rtw_enusbss=0, use whatever works.

-Note: you may also want to update the Raspberry Pi firmware: there exists an easy tool to do so (https://github.com/Hexxeh/rpi-update)
+Note: you may also want to update the Raspberry Pi firmware: there exists an easy tool to do so at (https://github.com/Hexxeh/rpi-update)

 * sudo apt-get install rpi-update
 * sudo rpi-update

 Extra Credit:
 It can be a hassle adding network details for each new location, so some have setup the Raspberry Pi as an ad-hoc wireless hotspot instead.
-Possibly more details from me in a future post, but for now, here’s a link to a [tutorial](http://www.novitiate.co.uk/?p=183).
+Possibly more details from me in a future post, but for now, here’s a [link to a tutorial](http://www.novitiate.co.uk/?p=183).

 ### Install Node.js